wolfeidau/mqtt-router/README.md

   console.log('received', topic, message);
 });

-// subscribe to messages for 'some/+/you'
-router.subscribe('some/+:person/you', function(topic, message, params){
+// subscribe to messages for 'some/+/you' with a named param for that token router.subscribe('some/+:person/you', function(topic, message, params){
   console.log('received', topic, message);
 });

 ```

-*NOTE:* This currently just does simple subscriptions without wildcards, this is something I will work on next.

-# TODO

-* Look at using more of [houkou](https://github.com/deoxxa/houkou) to break up the the topic into params enabling more generic handlers.

 ## License
 Copyright (c) 2013 Mark Wolfe